development-toolbox/rich-examples/README-Tutorials.md

 example_info = {
     "title": "Custom Theme Demo",
     "filename": "15_custom_theme.py",
-    "description": "Demonstrates how to use a custom Rich theme to style output."
+    "description": "Demonstrates how to use a custom Rich theme to style output.", "explanation": "The `Console` object is created from Rich with a custom theme.
+The `print()` method uses Rich markup to display styled text."
 }

 # Define a custom theme